Felony disenfranchisement in the United States: Ends after parole or probation

-Missouri, New Mexico, North Carolina, Oklahoma, South Carolina, South Dakota, Texas, West Virginia (the prosecutor can request the court to revoke voting rights if financial obligations are unmet), and Wisconsin.
+Missouri, North Carolina, Oklahoma, South Carolina, South Dakota, Texas, West Virginia (the prosecutor can request the court to revoke voting rights if financial obligations are unmet), and Wisconsin.

 Circumstantial

 Nine states have laws that relate disenfranchisement to the detail of the crime.
 These laws restore voting rights to some offenders on the completion of incarceration, parole, and probation.
 Other offenders must make an individual petition that could be denied.

 Individual petitions required

 Two states require felons to petition to the court for restoration of voting after all offenses.

 Racial disparities

 Felony disenfranchisement policies in the United States impact people of color disproportionally.
 Compared to the rest of the voting age population, African Americans are four times more likely to lose their voting rights.
 More than 7.4 percent of African American adults are banned from voting due to felony convictions.
 Meanwhile, 1.8 percent of those who are not African American are banned from voting.

+These racial disparities are not characteristics of arbitrariness but are underpinned by racism systemically built in the criminal justice system.
+Misdemeanor arrest rates of African Americans are much higher than their proportion within the population, and these minorities together with other people of color receive longer prison terms than their White counterparts for similar offenses.
+For example, the incidence of drug use is nonetheless equal across races, African Americans are 3.7 times more likely to be arrested on charges related to drug use.
+These disparities mean that policies like felony disenfranchisement — which take away the vote from people with certain criminal convictions — have an even worse impact, because certain communities are funneled into the criminal justice system in the first place.

+Most felony disenfranchisement laws are connected with historical attempts to reduce the voting rights of Black people.
+Whereas after Civil War most states introduced new laws against voting by black people as a way to punish criminals, it was a clear manifestation of Jim Crow method of ensuring African Americans did not get to vote.
+To this date, these laws help maintain the Black vote in the margins, compounding the problems of race, wealth, power, access to resources, and fair representation in decisions making that touches on their livelihoods.

+The effect is further compounded by states where certain laws keep people with felony charges barred from voting for life making them second-class citizens mostly of color.
+For instance, in the past years, one state that stood out due to its racial discrimination was Florida; in fact, more than one in every five African Americans adults in Florida is barred from voting because they are incarcerated, which serves to continue structural racism.

+Attempts to change these policies have therefore brought to the fore, the issue of increasing race based disparities.
+Advocacy organizations point to restoration of voting rights to persons with felony convictions as a social justice cause which, at the same time, is an effective way to challenge systematic exclusion of people of color from political processes.